marcroche/MemStoreDotNet/README.md

 MemStoreDotNet
 ==============

-An experiment in creating a typed key/value store in .Net using nested dictionaries and generics.
+Typed key/value store in .Net using nested dictionaries and generics.